paketo-buildpacks/rfcs/text/0000-create-language-family-builders.md

 ```

 ## Publishing
-The builder should be pushed to Dockerhub and GCR like the current builders and be presented in the output of `pack builders suggest` with the tag:
+The language family builders should be pushed to Dockerhub and GCR like the current builders and be presented in the output of `pack builders suggest` with tags like: `paketobuildpacks/builder:<language>` or `paketobuildpacks/builder:java`.
-`paketobuildpacks/builder:java`

 ## Documentation
 The current README.md's for each builder and the Paketo website need to be updated to clarify what each builder provides.
-Blog posts should also be written to announce the availability of the Java-specific builder, it's advantages and how to use it.
+Blog posts should also be written to announce the availability of the language-specific builders, there advantages and how to use them.

 ## Prior Art